CurtisBender/Portfolio/README.md

 A dataset containing information for over **600 thousand** NBA free throws was cleaned and analysed.

-Analysis involved indivudual player analysis and a general player analysis.
+Analysis involved individual player analysis and a general player analysis.

 The individual player analysis involved calculating the **p-value** for individual players with the null hypothesis that consecutive free throws are independent events.